 Cynthia is a modern-day mystic, Episcopal priest, writer, and internationally known retreat leader.
 She divides her time between solitude at her seaside hermitage in Maine and a demanding schedule traveling globally to teach and spread the recovery of the Christian contemplative and Wisdom paths.
-Cynthia is a core faculty member at the Center for Action and Contemplation and has been honored by the annual Watkins Review as one of the 100 most spiritually influential living people in 2021.
+Cynthia is a core faculty emeritus at the Center for Action and Contemplation (CAC), having retired in summer 2021 to give more time to her writing and to on-the-ground, experimental work.
+She has been honored by the annual Watkins Review as one of the 100 most spiritually influential living people in 2021.

 Cynthia’s published articles cover a breadth of topics that take us on a journey toward a deeper embrace of our human frailty, messiness, and limitations as the very path and locus of transformation.
 Read up on Cynthia’s theological insights on the cutting edge between contemplation and “ordinary” life.

 E-courses provide an easy way to dive in deeper to some of Cynthia’s most powerful teachings without having to leave home!
 Each course offers self-paced email lessons that include video or audio recordings, written reflections, contemplative practices, and more.

 What’s New With Cynthia?

 Unless you happen to spot Cynthia on the high seas, here are some opportunities to tune into Cynthia’s activities and catch some of her upcoming appearances: